asytuyf/BSP-2/README.md

 ![](https://github.com/asytuyf/BSP-2/blob/main/Duckchess.png)

-My 2nd project for 2 semester at the university of Luxembourg.
+A terminal line chess game as my 2nd project for my 2nd semester at the university of Luxembourg.

 # Description